sgavnoudias/columbia_fintech_module20_challenge/README.md

 Feature Summary: Joint Savings Account Smart Contract

 A smart contract to automate hosting joint savings account.
-Automate the creation of joint savings account using Solidity smart contract that accepts two user addresses.
-These addresses are able to control a joint savings account.
-The smart contract will use ether management functions to provide the features of the joint savings account.
-The features consist of the ability to deposit and withdraw funds from the account
+Automating the creation of joint savings account using Solidity smart contract that accepts two user addresses.
+The smart contract uses ether management functions to provide the features of the joint savings account.
+The features consist of the ability to deposit and withdraw funds from the account.

 - Includes the following tasks:

-    - Create a Joint Savings Account Contract in Solidity
+    - Creates a Joint Savings Account Contract in Solidity
-    - Compile and Deploy The Contract in the JavaScript VM
+    - Compiles and Deploys The Contract in the JavaScript VM
-    - Interact with the Deployed Smart Contract
+    - Interacts with the Deployed Smart Contract

 ---

 ## Technologies

-THis projects leverages the Remix IDE which is an open source application for developing, deploying, and administering smart contracts that run in Ethereum-based blockchains.
-Used this IDE for the entire development cycle of the smart contract.
+This projects leverages the Remix IDE which is an open source application for developing, deploying, and administering smart contracts that run in Ethereum-based blockchains.
 </br></br>
 [Remix IDE](https://remix.ethereum.org/) The Native IDE for Web3 Development.